kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 1. The handler function may perform side effects.
 2. It should also emit events to which other portions of the app can react.
-3. Run dispatcher asynchronously.
+3. Run dispatcher asynchronously so that the call stack can clear before events are handled.

-The UI will then issue commands by calling the `notes.command/dispatch!` function directly.
-For example, a component could call `(notes.command/dispatch! :test/hello "world")`, which would print `Hello world` to the console.
-To support more commands, we will add a new case to the `case` expression in the `dispatch!` function and a corresponding handler function.
+The UI can issue commands by calling `notes.command/dispatch!` directly.
+For example, a component could call `(notes.command/dispatch! :test/hello "world")`, and the text `Hello world` would be printed to the console.
+To support more commands, we will add conditions to the `case` expression in `dispatch!` and a corresponding handler function.

-Next, we need to implement the `emit!` function that will be responsible for delivering events to subscribers.
-We will allow anyone to register a listener function that will be called whenever an event is emitted so that it can have a chance to react to it.
+Next, we need to implement the `emit!` function that is responsible for delivering events to subscribers.
+Any code can register a listener function that will be called whenever an event is emitted so that it can have a chance to react to it.

 ```clojure
 (ns notes.events)